Aldous Huxley — "I was a modest, good-humored boy. It is Oxford that has made me insufferable."

 * Initial load can take up to 90 seconds — revising the preview in another color is nearly instant.

-"The propagandist's task is, in fact, to make one set of people forget that there are other points of view and other interests."
+"The propagandist's task is to make people forget that there are other points of view."

 Quoted in 'The Genius of the System' by Thomas Schatz (about Hollywood but quotes Huxley)